Abuja Population 2018

 The city of Abaja is one of the only planned cities in Africa, and judging by its massive population growth, it is one of the most successful.
 The city is home to multiple religious sites and centers, including the Nigerian National Mosque.
 Abuja is one of the wealthiest cities in Africa.

 The city was planned in order to bring together all of the various tribes, religions and ethnic groups found throughout Nigeria.
-The city was planned to be a safe city, unlike many other Nigerian cities that experience high rates of violence.
+The city was planned to be a safe city, one that is united and peaceful, unlike many other Nigerian cities that experience high rates of violence.

 The city’s population is extremely diverse, and groups that reside here include Afo, Gwari, Hausa, Koro and Bassa, just to name a few.
 The official language of the city is English, although other languages are spoken, including Ibo, Fulani and Yoruba.
 Approximately half of the city’s residents are Muslim, 40% are Christian, and the remainder have follow other religions.